kingsleyiwuchukwu/alx_be_python/README.md

 - Task Description:

 Create a Python script that asks the user for their current age and then calculates how old they will be in a specific future year.
 This task introduces handling user input and reinforces arithmetic operations.

+## Personal Finance Calculator

+- Objective:

+  Use user input, variables, and arithmetic operations to calculate and provide feedback on a user’s monthly savings and potential future savings without applying conditional statements.

+- Task Description:

+You will create a script named finance_calculator.py.
+This script will calculate the user’s monthly savings based on inputted monthly income and expenses.
+It will then project these savings over a year, assuming a fixed interest rate, to demonstrate compound interest’s effect on savings.